 There are three hotels I consider when going to Disneyland:

 - The Fairfield Inn Anaheim on Harbor Boulevard is not luxurious, but it is clean, newly-renovated, a little less expensive($150-$225/night), and is actually closer to the parks than the Disneyland Hotel.
 You may not get early entry to the parks (see below) if you stay at this non-Disney hotel.
 That’s a minor disadvantage, not a deal-breaker.
 Also: the pool is boring.
-(If you want a fun pool at a value hotel, the Howard Johnson’s on Harbor Boulevard is supposed to be good.)
+If you want a fun pool at a value hotel, the Howard Johnson’s on Harbor Boulevard is supposed to be good.

 Before you go.

 - Figure out a few things that you want to do and see.
 Peruse the maps for both parks (Disneyland and California Adventure) for an idea of what’s available in terms of attractions, shows, and restaurants.
 You don’t need a down-to-the-minute schedule — that strategy probably won’t work: you’ll get off-schedule quickly — but just knowing a bit of what you want to see is a good first step.

 Planning your day at the parks.